Bimobudimantoro/TeaAutoSend/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-4. **Commit the File**:
+### Steps to Save It on GitHub:

-   - After pasting the content above, scroll down and click the **"Commit new file"** button.
+1. After pasting the corrected content, **scroll down** to the bottom.

-This will create the `README.md` directly on GitHub with the correct formatting.
+2. **Commit the changes** by clicking the **"Commit changes"** button.

-### Users Can Now:
+This will update the `README.md` file in your GitHub repository.

-- Directly download `install.sh` using the `curl` command from GitHub.
+### Result:
-- Run the installation with a **single command** and start using your bot.
+This should resolve the formatting issue and provide a **clean, easy-to-read layout** on GitHub for all users.

-Let me know if you need any further guidance!
+Let me know if you need any more assistance!